 The environmental justice movement's reason for being is to call attention to and take action on the unequal distribution of costs - a distributional inequality problem.
-Our ResIST stakeholders meetings included only one presentation on the movement, in Rio, but we could have included local activists in other meetings, from Mozambique, South Africa, or Turkey.28 In Rio, Juliana Malerba briefed us on the principles of the movement and its work of the movement in Brazil with regard to cultivation of soya, transport of wastes from São Paulo to Bahia (a richer state to a poorer one), and disposal of used European tires in Brazil.29
+Our ResIST stakeholders meetings included only one presentation on the movement, in Rio, but we could have included local activists in other meetings, from Mozambique, South Africa, or Turkey.
+In Rio, Juliana Malerba briefed us on the principles of the movement and its work in Brazil with regard to cultivation of soya, transport of wastes from São Paulo to Bahia (a richer state to a poorer one), and disposal of used European tires in Brazil.

 This movement addresses all the forms of inequality.
 Its goal is to reduce distributional inequalities, or as Malerba put it, "the unequal distribution of socio-environmental impacts."
-Inequalities in capacity are inherent in the area: professional knowledge is generally at the service of polluters and regulatory agencies in these controversies.
-But the movement over the years has taken on the challenge of building its own knowledge base, and it is aided by public research institutions like Fiocruz, who hosted our Rio meeting,
+26 Inequalities in capacity are inherent in the area: professional knowledge is generally at the service of polluters and regulatory agencies in these controversies.
+But the movement over the years has taken on the challenge of building its own knowledge base, and it is aided by public research institutions like Fiocruz.